 Bones of the middle ear

 Just like the person, every ear is different.
 In some ears it is possible to see additional structures that are in the middle ear (the other side of the eardrum).
 This is possible because the eardrum can be quite transparent.
 We’ve already talked about the malleus bone which is almost always visible.
 It is also common to be able to see the incus bone.
 The incus is the second bone in the chain of bones that communicate movement of the eardrum to the inner ear.
-The malleus bone and the incus bone are connected in the top part of the ear.
+The malleus bone and the incus bone are connected at the superior portion of the middle ear.
 It is rare to see the stapes bone because it is so deep to the eardrum.

 The malleus and incus bones as seen through the transparent eardrum